 Related Post: How to fly with a toddler on your lap and 3 kids under 5

-A breast pump for long road trips
+Bring a breast pump for long road trips

 I have used a hand pump like the Medela hand pump, and a car battery operated pump (the best!) and free through your health insurance if you live in the USA.
 I’ve also used hand expression in the car with fully breastfed babies as a last resort.
 This saves SO much time pulling over to nurse.

-Note: This works best when traveling with one baby and no older kids.
+Update: This works best when traveling with one baby and no older kids.
 Now that we have a baby plus 3 and 4 year old, we actually just have to stop for potty and stretching, or they go nuts.
 So I nurse then, and we just have to stop more.

 A drinker cup or bottle for each baby/toddler